gavinlyonsrepo/MAX7219_7SEG_RPI/README.md

 TODO

-1. Support for Cascaded Displays.
+1. Support for Cascaded Displays added in Version 1.2 but untested as only one display available.
+	Casacded Displays are displays connected together.
+Din-> Dout and CS lines tied together.